krakenheim/mern-setup-template/README.md

 # mern-setup-template

-Create config.env file and add mongodb atlas connection string to an 'mongoDBURL' variable.
+Create config.env file and add mongodb atlas connection string to an 'mongoDBURL=' variable.

 In config.env create a PORT variable and set it to desired local port.
+Tested at 5555.

+HTTP requests tested on postman https://web.postman.co/ through the desktop agent.
+OBS: Localhost request cannot be handled without the desktop agent.

 # setup guides